numberscope/frontscope/doc/making-a-visualizer.md

      better obey the principle of documentation alongside relevant code.
 -->

-1. `isValid`: A boolean that is used to determine if the visualizer is ready to draw.
-Generally this will be set automatically based on what you return from the `checkParameters` method (see below).
-2. `params`: The engine expects all visualizers to have parameters that can be set by the user, though these parameters can be empty.
-This `params` property is an object mapping parameter names to (plain) objects that satisfy the `ParamInterface` -- basically, they describe the parameter, giving whether it is required, how it should be labeled and presented in the UI, and so on.
+#### The visualizer interface

+1. `visualization()`: Returns a string saying what type of visualizer this is.
+   Typically, each base class chooses its own fixed return value, which all its descendants inherit.
-3. `view(seq)`: Load the given sequence into the visualizer, where the drawing operations in later function calls will be able to access them.
+2. `view(seq)`: Load the given sequence into the visualizer, where the drawing operations in later function calls will be able to access them.
 This method should not do any drawing.
-4. `inhabit(element)`: Insert a view of the the visualizer into the given `HTMLElement`.
+3. `inhabit(element)`: Insert a view of the the visualizer into the given `HTMLElement`.
 This element is typically a `div` whose size is already set up to comprise the available space for visualization.
 The `inhabit()` method should not do any drawing.
+4. `show()`: Start or resume display of the visualization.
+5. `stop()`: Pause display of the visualization.
+Don't erase any visualization produced so far or otherwise clean up the visualizer.
+6. `depart()`: Throw out the visualization, release its resources, remove its injected DOM elements, and do any other required cleanup.
+After this call, the visualizer must support `inhabit()` being called again, perhaps with a different div, to re-initialize the visualization.

+#### The paramable interface

+1. `name`
+2. `description`
+3. `isValid`: A boolean that is used to determine if the visualizer is ready to draw.
+Generally this will be set automatically based on what you return from the `checkParameters` method (see below).
+4. `params`: The engine expects all visualizers to have parameters that can be set by the user, though these parameters can be empty.
+This `params` property is an object mapping parameter names to (plain) objects that satisfy the `ParamInterface` -- basically, they describe the parameter, giving whether it is required, how it should be labeled and presented in the UI, and so on.
 5. `validate()`: Return a `ValidationStatus` object that indicates to the engine that the visualizer is valid.
 The engine will call `validate` before it calls `initialize`, and it will only proceed if the `isValid` property